sveltejs/kit/documentation/docs/13-cli.md

 - `--verbose` — log more detail

-After building the app you can see the documentation of your chosen adapter for specific instructions on how to serve your app.
+After building the app, you can reference the documentation of your chosen [adapter](#adapters) and hosting platform for specific instructions on how to serve your app.

 ### svelte-kit preview